ldtteam/MinecoloniesWiki/pages/src/source/tutorials/getting-started.md

 You have now completed the most important steps to start and create your colony!

 Your question now is probably, "What to build next?"
-The [Town Hall](../../source/buildings/townhall), [Mine](../../source/buildings/mine), [Forester's Hut](../../source/buildings/forester), [Farm](../../source/buildings/farm), [Fisher's Hut](../../source/buildings/fisher), [Guard Tower](../../source/buildings/guardtower), [Courier's Hut](../../source/buildings/courier), [Bakery](../../source/buildings/bakery), [Restaurant](../../source/buildings/restaurant), and more are probably good places to start.
+The {% building_link townhall %}, {% building_link mine %}, {% building_link lumberjack %}, {% building_link farm %}, {% building_link fisher %}, {% building_link guardtower %}, {% building_link courier %}, {% building_link bakery %}, {% building_link restaurant %}, and more are probably good places to start.

 But you start with only 4 citizens!
 Now what?
-Well, the next step after your 4 citizens are employed and are working hard is to plan and place the [House](../../source/buildings/house).
+Well, the next step after your 4 citizens are employed and are working hard is to plan and place the {% building_link house %}.
 This will give you additional citizens for each level of a House you build in your colony (after your inital four citizens are housed)!
 Now, what do you do with so many citizens?
 You cannot assign more than 1 worker per hut.
 Therefore, consider building additional huts for more Miners, Foresters, Builders, Farmers, Fishers, and many more!
 If you struggle with keeping track of what everyone needs, consider making a [Clipboard](../../source/items/clipboard) and [Resource Scroll](../../source/items/resourcescroll).
 Though you only need one Clipboard, you can make a Resource Scroll for each Builder to keep track of their needs!

-**Hint:** Upgrade your huts to the highest level possible (level 5 for all of them except the [Tavern](../../source/buildings/tavern)) to get achievements (and increase the speed at which the worker [levels](../../source/systems/worker)).
+**Hint:** Upgrade your huts to the highest level possible (level 5 for all of them except the {% building_link tavern %}) to get achievements (and increase the speed at which the worker [levels](../../source/systems/worker)).